Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/chemotaxis/tutorial_walk.md

 In this tutorial, we will adapt this simulation into one that attempts to more closely mimic the real behavior of *E. coli* chemotaxis.
 We will then be able to compare the results of these two algorithms back in the main text.

-## Simulation files and dependencies

-Download the simulation and visualization here: <a href="../downloads/downloadable/chemotaxis_compare.ipynb" download="chemotaxis_compare.ipynb">chemotaxis_compare.ipynb</a>.
-Detailed explanation of the model and each functions can be found in the file too.

 Make sure the following dependencies are installed:

 | Installation Link | Version | Check install/version |